Jambie82/CycloneV_HPS_FIFO/README.md

 # CycloneV_HPS_FIFO
-HPS to FPGA FIFO example for DE1 Cyclone V FPGA development board The project files are available on GitHub at project CycloneV_HPS_FIFO The Quartus project was too big for GitHub so it can be downloaded from filedropper at http://www.filedropper.com/quartusproject
+HPS to FPGA FIFO example for DE1 Cyclone V FPGA development board The project files are available on GitHub at project CycloneV_HPS_FIFO The Quartus project was trimmed down to remove the temporary and compiled files so it can fit in GitHub.
+My earlier purpose in keeping everything was so the project is ready to download and run without added steps.
+To try to keep to that I have also included the .SOF file you can load using the Quartus programmer.

   This is a pretty thinned down project to show how to pass data back and forth between the HPS to the FPGA using FIFOs.
 This version is written for a Cyclone V FPGA (with dual HPS processors inside the FPGA) nd is set up to run on a DE1 development